timothyjeffcoat/AutoLotto/README.md

-# Interview Exercise

-Your goal is to extend the functionality of this Node.js lottery service.
+# AutoLotto from lottery.com exercise

+## Description

 Powerball is a popular US lottery game with draws twice a week.
 For the purposes of this exercise, a Powerball lottery "ticket" includes one or more "picks".
 Each "pick" is a set of 5 integers (from `1`-`69`) along with a 6th integer (the _Powerball_, from `1`-`26`) that the user has chosen to play during a specific draw.

 For example, a pick for the draw on `2017-11-09` might be:

 `02 14 19 21 61` `25`

-Your application's API will accept data for a lottery ticket, and respond with whether each pick has won, the prize won per-pick, and the total of all prizes won on the ticket.
-It is up to you to design and build this API.
+The application's API accepts data for a lottery ticket, and respond with whether each pick has won, the prize won per-pick, and the total of all prizes won on the ticket.

-The Powerball winning numbers change on each "draw date".
-In order to determine a win or a loss, your application will have to retrieve the Powerball draw dates and winning numbers from the following URL:
+The test end point used is:

 https://games.api.lottery.com/api/v2.0/results?game=59bc2b6031947b9daf338d32

-To calculate the prize, consult the prize matrix image below:
+To calculate the prize, the prize matrix image below is used:

 ![](https://raw.githubusercontent.com/autolotto/interview/master/powerball_rules.png)

-## Exercise Rules

-- There is no time limit to this challenge.
-- Use your best discretion with the design and requirements, but you can ask questions.
-- You must use JavaScript and must extend this code-base.
-- There is no need for a UI to solve this problem.
-- Follow modern JavaScript and Node best practices and conventions to the best of your ability.
-- You are free to add packages, tools or improvements to your project as you see fit.
-- You must submit your code via a GitHub repository.
-- We expect you to write the kind of feature you would put into production, including tests and documentation as you see fit.

-## Download

-To checkout the source, you should clone it from github!

 ## Installation